Khora Ramji Chawda: Railway Contract Works across British India

 Seth Khora Ramji have done works of great magnitude :- Hundred Miles of Railway in Sindh & North west India.
 Twenty Miles of Railway lines on Southern Mahratta Railway.
 Twenty two miles of railway line on East Bengal Railway, loco quarters at Hubli including several bridges of great magnitude.
 His elder brothers were also carrying on at the same time railway works in Southern India and they also won name as successful contractors.
 All them joined hands in business and formed themselves in syndicate and completed works in Madras and Southern Mahratta Railway but later unfortunately he lost all brothers but one.
 So he was left almost single handed.
 Seth Khora Ramji deserved much credit for the satisfactory completion of the above works because they involve much skill and labour and many mathematical calculations.
 Though uneducated he grasped clearly all the principals underlying these constructions and worked all the contracts entrusted to him to the satisfaction of railway authorities.
 In 1900 there was a turn in his business life.
 Just at that time Jharia coal fields were being exploited by Europeans and Seth Khora Ramji was first Indian to seize the opportunity.
 He purchased two collieries to begin with.
 Gradually others from Kutch and Gujarat followed suite and now Jharia has been changed into a Gujarati settlement with about 50 Kutchi out of 92 Gujarati collieries proprietors with Seth Khora Ramji as head of them all.
 He is now sole proprietor of two collieries and a financing member of about eight collieries.
 Several District official have remarked him as "Multi-millionaire, one of the first class parties in Jharia."

-Some of the works done by Khora Ramji Chawda of Sinugra are : 1880 : 100 Miles work in SPDR & NWSR, Hubli Loco Shed & other station and yard works, 20 Miles Work in SMR, 177 miles in 1882–84 Hotgi to Gadag with his brothers in SMR, 22 Miles Railway in EBR and a bridge in ABR, 1888 – 128 miles in Bilaspur to Jharsuguda with fellow Mistris section including Bridge over Hasdeo River at Champa in BNR, in 1894 Jharia Branch line of EIR, 1895: Railway line in ECoSR & Bridge over Rushikulya near Ganjam.
+Some of the works done by Khora Ramji Chawda of Sinugra are : 1880 : 100 Miles work in SPDR & NWSR, Hubli Loco Shed & other station and yard works, 20 Miles Work in SMR, 177 miles in 1882–84 Hotgi to Gadag with his brothers in SMR, 22 Miles Railway and a bridge in EBSR, 1888 – 128 miles in Bilaspur to Jharsuguda with fellow Mistris section including Bridge over Hasdeo River at Champa in BNR, in 1894 Jharia Branch line of EIR, 1895: Railway line in ECoSR & Bridge over Rushikulya near Ganjam.
 His last Railway work was in 1903: Bridge over Ganges river in Allahabad – Lucknow section 32 Miles Railway in GIPR.